ioBroker/ioBroker.docs/docs/en/config/multihost.md

 1. `iobroker setup custom`

-Complete the menu that now appears as follows
+Fill in the menu that now appears as follows

 ```
 Type of objects DB [(f)ile, (c)ouch, (r)edis], default [file]: f